eudoxia0/eudoxia0.github.io/article/_drafts/letting-claude-play-text-adventures.md

 layer.

 Something I think about a lot is [cognitive architectures][cogarch] (like [Soar][soar] and [ACT-R][actr]).
-This is like a continuation of GOFAI research, inspired by cognitive science.
+This is like a continuation of [GOFAI][gofai] research, inspired by cognitive science.
 And like GOFAI it's never yielded anything useful.
 But I often think: can we scaffold LLMs with cog arch-inspired harnesses to overcome their limitations?

 LLM agents like [Claude Code][cc] are basically "accidental" cognitive
 architectures: they are designed and built my practitioners rather than